Humphries-Lab/UPDRS_latent_structure_paper/README.md

-# Dimensionality Reduction

-This folder contains the complete pipeline used to construct, validate, and analyse low-dimensional representations of MDS-UPDRS symptom data from the Parkinson's Progression Markers Initiative (PPMI) cohort.
+The complete pipeline used to construct, validate, and analyse low-dimensional representations of MDS-UPDRS symptom data from the Parkinson's Progression Markers Initiative (PPMI) cohort.

 The primary objective is to identify the intrinsic low-dimensional structure of Parkinson's disease symptoms using **Spectral Estimation (SE)** and to evaluate the stability, interpretability, and generalisability of the resulting symptom spaces.

-These spaces are subsequently used for disease progression analyses and downstream prediction tasks.
+We supply here the code for use on data downloaded from the PPMI repository.
+PPMI's Data Use Agreement forbids sharing of participant data in any form.

+We provide our discovered "baseline space" of the MDS-UPDRS as the eigenvectors in saved_data/baseline_space.pkl.

 ---